 For light duty bamboo or invasive species control applications.
 For more than a decade thousands of our customers have installed 30 mil barrier to control bamboo and we have received very few reports of bamboo puncturing the barrier.

-Nevertheless, a barrier of 40 mil in thickness is typically recommended by landscape architects and arborists for bamboo control applications.
+Nevertheless, a barrier of 40 mil in thickness or more is typically recommended by landscape architects and arborists for bamboo control applications.

 Depth of Barrier: 18" to 48" (select above)

 Material Thickness: 30 mil (1/32 of an inch or .79 mm)

 Material Length: 100 foot roll (can be joined)

 - Easy to cut with a standard utility knife

 - Deflection side is chrome rolled to provide a superior protection surface